 If you’re reading this, it’s highly likely that you’re on a student visa and have been participating in the Spanish government’s language assistant program for a few years or have completed a Master’s degree and internships but are now looking for a change.
 If you’ve answered yes, then this post is for you!

-I’m an American who fell in love with Spain a good long while ago back in my junior year in college when I came to study abroad in Seville.
+I’m an American who fell in love with Spain a good long while ago during the spring semester of my junior year of college when I came to study abroad in Seville.
 I knew I had to come back one day and I succeeded in doing so in late 2014 when I moved to Galicia to teach English and lived there for two years.
 However, those gray, rainy days sent me packing and in late 2016, I moved to Madrid to expand my horizons, make more connections and slowly try to escape the world of teaching.

-After being told I was not able to renew at my school in Madrid for a second year -long story-, I was forced to consider other options in order to continue to live in Spain.
+After being told I was not able to renew at my school in Madrid for a second year, I was forced to consider other options in order to continue to live in Spain.
 So, last February, I began networking, making connections and getting my name out there like never before.
-I also researched a couple different types of work visa applications in Spain since I was nearing the 3 year anniversary mark in the country.
+I also researched a couple of different types of work visa applications in Spain since I was nearing the 3-year anniversary mark in the country.
 After 3 years here on a student visa, you have the chance to modify your visa to a work visa with a company (cuenta ajena) or present a business plan and pre-signed contracts and start your own business (cuenta propia).
-Seeing as the latter required less fees and startup costs (as a freelancer translator and copywriter) and not to mention lower visa fees, I chose the latter.
+Seeing as the latter required fewer fees and startup costs (as a freelance translator and copywriter who had her own laptop) and not to mention lower visa fees, I chose the latter.

-During this entire period where I was gathering information, documents, trying to find clients and write my business plan, I never found a comprehensive list of all the steps I needed to do in order to turn in a complete application.
+During this entire time when I was gathering information and documents, trying to find clients and writing my business plan, I never found a comprehensive list of all the steps I needed to do in order to turn in a complete application.

-So…that’s why I’ve decided to compile my own list in hopes of helping someone else who finds themself ready to exchange their student visa for a work visa and become autónomo.
+So…that’s why I’ve decided to compile my own list in hopes of helping someone else who finds themselves ready to exchange their student visa for a work visa and become autónomo.

 Before we begin…